suit-wg/suit-report/draft-ietf-suit-report.md

 ~~~

 SUIT\_COSE\_Profiles, which use AES-CTR encryption, are not integrity protected and authenticated.
 For this purpose, SUIT\_Report\_Protected defines authenticated containers with an encrypted payload.

+If a report cannot be constructed or authenticated according to local
+policy, the recipient reports the failure through an
+implementation-specific local error or logging mechanism.
+A recipient
+MUST NOT emit an unauthenticated SUIT\_Report when policy requires
+authenticated reports.
+If a partial SUIT\_Report is emitted, it MUST
+satisfy the same authentication and integrity policy as any other
+SUIT\_Report emitted by that recipient.

 #  IANA Considerations {#iana}